djbacad/rag-for-indian-food-recipes/README.md

 ### Sample Query:
 ![image](https://github.com/user-attachments/assets/5e52b930-d8f5-4ee8-8c95-bf3e78116fce)

 This project demonstrates a Retrieval-Augmented Generation (RAG) system designed to provide detailed responses about Indian food recipes.
-It combines a retrieval mechanism with a generative model to offer rich, contextually accurate answers based on user queries.
-Notably, this implementation achieves RAG functionality without using LangChain, focusing on direct integration with ChromaDB and the google/flan-t5-small model for a streamlined solution.
+This implementation achieves RAG functionality without using LangChain, focusing on direct integration with ChromaDB and the google/flan-t5-small model for a streamlined solution.

 ### Project Highlights:
 - Retrieval Mechanism: Uses ChromaDB to store and retrieve recipe information.
 Recipes are embedded and queried based on user input to find the most relevant data.